 - Advise the KDE in developing and implementing policies relating to the coordination of services for children with disabilities.

-- At least one state agency member involved in the financing or delivery of services to children with disabilities;
+- At least two Representatives of other State agencies involved in the financing or delivery of related services to children with disabilities;

-- One member of vocational, community or business organizations concerned with the provision of services to disabled children;
+- One representative of a vocational, community, or business organization concerned with the provision of transition services to children with disabilities;